NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 exposed at the top level with the search() method.)

-But keep in mind that you may not be getting all results.
-Contact the service administrators to let them know of the problem.
+But keep in mind that you may not be getting all results if they exceed the default maximum returned by a sync query.
+Contact the service administrators to let them know of the problem with the async service.

-If your query contains syntax errors, these are exposed more readily when you use a synchronous search.
+Note also that if your query contains syntax errors, these are exposed more readily when you use a synchronous search.

 ## Using UCDs (unified content descriptors)